Vandestadt and McGruer Limited: History

 The Sirius 21 became the first North American production sailboat to use both ballast and positive flotation.
 Closed-cell foam was injected into some of the boat's compartments and also in between the inner and outer hull to accomplish this, a feature that added cost, but improved safety.

 The largest design produced, the Sirius 28 had 120 examples completed between 1982 and 1987.

-The company went out of business in 1987.
+The company declared bankruptcy in April 1988.

 Boats

 Summary of boats built by Vandestadt and McGruer Limited: